 There are also injections, like Wegovy and Mounjaro, that can lead to losses of around 15-25% of your starting weight.
 Or orlistat, a pill that can support over 10% weight loss in some people.

 Your weight loss journey is as unique as you are—and with the help of our expert coaches and clinicians, you can create a treatment plan that’s perfectly tailored to your needs and goals.
-It’s part of our weight loss programme: as well as one-to-one support, you’ll get weekly medication and an app to track your progress.
+It’s part of our weight loss programme.
+As well as one-to-one support, you’ll get weekly medication and an app to track your progress.
 We know the journey might seem long, but we’re in it with you every step of the way.
 And we know you can do it.

 You can take your next step right now.
 Find out if you’re eligible by filling out this form—it’ll take less than five minutes.